Back to blog

 SaaS lead generation is not a choice between PLG and outbound.
 It is both.
 PLG captures the self-serve buyers.
 Outbound reaches the decision-makers who will never sign up for a free trial on their own.

-The playbook is straightforward: build a precise ICP based on your best customers, target based on buying triggers instead of demographics, write messaging that names specific problems, and run multi-touch sequences across email and LinkedIn.
+The playbook is straightforward: build a precise ICP from your best customers, target on buying triggers instead of demographics, write messaging that names specific problems, and run multi-touch sequences across email and LinkedIn.

-You do not need an SDR team to start.
-You do not need a $50,000 budget.
+You do not need an SDR team to start, and you do not need a big budget.
 You need a system that handles the research, personalization, and execution while you focus on closing deals and building product.

 GTM Bud was built for exactly this.
-It is the outbound engine that runs in the background — finding your ideal prospects, writing personalized messages, and sending them across LinkedIn and email.
-Your first campaign starts at $50, sets up in 15 minutes, and comes with a guarantee: 3 meetings per 600 leads, or your money back.
+It is the outbound engine that runs in the background, finding your ideal prospects, writing personalized messages, and sending them across LinkedIn and email.
+Your first campaign sets up in about 15 minutes.
 Start your first campaign today.